 ESSAY on how sensory data makes readers keep reading, May 18, 2017, in Signature: Making Well-Read Sense of the World.

-ESSAY, "A Feminist's Daughter Finds Love in the Kitchen," October 6, 2013, New York Times.
+ESSAY, "A Feminist's Daughter Finds Love in the Kitchen," October 6, 2013.
+Read in the New York Times.

-- ESSAY, "The Power of a Diary," May 16, 2017, Read Her Like an Open Book.
+ESSAY, "The Power of a Diary," May 16, 2017, on Read Her Like an Open Book.

 ESSAY, "In the Name of Fairness, Don't Erase Women's History," March 20, 2016, Philadelphia Inquirer.

-- DOCUMENTARY, script co-writer for "Promise for a Better City (1944-1964)."
+DOCUMENTARY, script co-writer for "Promise for a Better City (1944-1964)."
 Episode 3 in the series Philadelphia: The Great Experiment.
 Aired on 6ABC.

 DOCUMENTARY, script editor and team member for "Fever: 1793."
 Episode 2 in the series Philadelphia: The Great Experiment.
 Aired on 6ABC.
 Winner of three Mid-Atlantic Emmy Awards.

 After earning a B.A. in religious studies from Oberlin College, Benton began her career in publishing as a full-time intern at Ms. Magazine and The New York Beat.
 She went on to become news editor at the Brooklyn Heights Press, then assistant editor at Working Woman Magazine.
-She earned an MFA in English/fiction writing from the University of Massachusetts, Amherst, while teaching writing courses and working as associate director of the Cummington Community of the Arts.
-After graduation, Benton wrote and edited alumni publications as associate director of p.r. at Hampshire College, then became associate editor at the University of Massachusetts Press, where she acquired and edited nonfiction and fiction.
-In 1996 she began an editorial business that served major nonprofit clients, including museums and universities, as well as individual authors.
+She earned an MFA in English/fiction writing from the University of Massachusetts, Amherst while teaching writing courses at the university, working as associate director of the Cummington Community of the Arts, and managing a scholarly journal on nineteenth-century women writers.